SOUTHEASTERN WISCONSIN CHAPTER: Integrating DEI Practices Into Monthly Events

 - South Carolina Midlands - Soft Skills Summit Volunteer Form

 MADISON AREA CHAPTER: Coffee and Credentialing— A Certification Conversation

 SUMMARY: The Madison Area Chapter dedicated the month of October 2019 to conversations around ATD certification and credentialing.
 The chapter set up a coffee shop Q&A with credential holders from the chapter board.
 Those who shared their experience, promoted the Associate Professional in talent Development (APTD) and Certified Professional in Talent Development (CPTD) to members framing ATD certifications as powerful career development opportunities for talent development professionals.
 The event had more than 20 attendees and fostered an open conversation around the certification process.
 The chapter kept event costs low by holding the gathering at a local business and paying for attendees’ coffee by requesting supporting marketing materials from ATD chapter services.

 - Madison Area - Event Description

 - Madison Area - Interview with Ryan Panzer

-Detroit: Networking in a Box
+DETROIT CHAPTER: Networking in a Box

-The Detroit Chapter desired to encourage networking at events in a structured way to respect the time of both speakers and attendees.
+SUMMARY: The Detroit Chapter desired to encourage networking at events in a structured way to respect the time of both speakers and attendees.
 To achieve this goal, the chapter compiled a networking activities toolbox of nine activities to be used during any event or chapter meeting.
 Activities in the toolkit include a networking scavenger hunt, bingo, tabletop questions, perfect pair questions, and a casting call activity.
 Because of these activities, the chapter encouraged interaction amongst professionals, allowing for relationship-building and engagement.
 Consequently, ratings on event evaluations have improved by 15 percent and attendee arrival prior to presentation time has improved.